Saudi Arabia Quiz

 In December, Shia riots, inspired by the triumphant return to Iran of Ayatollah Khomeini, broke out in al-Qatif in the Eastern Province of Saudi Arabia.
 Twenty thousand National Guard troops were immediately moved into the Eastern Province.
 (In 1987, rioting by Shia pilgrims in Mecca led to four hundred deaths and was the straw that broke the kingdom’s diplomatic relations with Iran.)

-The Iran-Iraq War of 1980-88 “was a…bloody business.…When Iran launched a successful counterassault in… against Saddam Hussein’s unprovoked invasion of September 1980, the Saudis financed the Iraqi leader as a Sunni Arab ‘brother.’
+The Iran-Iraq War of 1980-88 was a bloody conflict.
+“When Iran launched a successful counterassault in… against Saddam Hussein’s unprovoked invasion of September 1980, the Saudis financed the Iraqi leader as a Sunni Arab ‘brother.’
 Saddam was the best available barrier to the scary prospect of the ayatollahs taking power in Baghdad, while the United States backed the Iraqi tyrant as part of Washington’s enduring attempt to gain some redress for the humiliation of the Iranian hostage crisis of 1979-81.”
-(Robert Lacey; Inside The Kingdom: Kings, Clerics, Modernists, Terrorists, and the Struggle for Saudi Arabia; Viking; Toronto: 2009; pp. 47 and 109-110.)
+(Lacey 2009, 47, 109-110)

 -“The plight of the invaded Afghans woke an immediate and powerful response in a [Saudi] society where outrage was habitually rationed.
 Here was an injustice where protest could be permitted—encouraged even—by the Saudi government…Better that anger should be directed into jihad abroad than into Iran-style revolution at home.…Hundreds of [Saudi printing] machines stood ready to churn out tens of millions of Korans in multiple languages with [Saudi-approved] commentaries…It was part of the Kingdom’s worldwide missionary effort to combat the Shia teachings of Khomeini’s Iran…Korans would be distributed free to the madrasas…inside Afghanistan and along the Pakistan border.”

-The resulting possible threat to the Persian Gulf, led to President Carter, in his State of the Union address, declaring: “Let our position be absolutely clear.
+The resulting threat to the Persian Gulf led to President Carter, in his State of the Union address, declaring: “Let our position be absolutely clear.
 An attempt by any outside force to gain control of the Persian Gulf region will be regarded as an assault on the vital interests of the United States of America, and such an assault will be repelled by any means necessary, including military force.
 Early in February 1980 Carter agreed to a covert program that would put his doctrine into practice—a secret agreement that Saudi Arabia and the United States would match each other, dollar for dollar, to fund an undercover guerrilla campaign in Afghanistan that would hand the Soviets ‘their own Vietnam.’”
-(Robert Lacey; Inside The Kingdom: Kings, Clerics, Modernists, Terrorists, and the Struggle for Saudi Arabia; Viking; Toronto: 2009; pp. 65 and 67.)
+(Lacey 2009, 65, 67)

-The 9/11 attacks “finally settled who ruled whom in Saudi Arabia.
+-The 9/11 attacks “finally settled who ruled whom in Saudi Arabia.
 After Juhayman [the leader of the Grand Mosque assault in 1979], the 1980s had seen the clerics dictating the agenda in an almost Iranian fashion, with the Al-Saud anxious to appease them…[However,] September 11 had shown what happened when religion got out of hand.”
-(Robert Lacey; Inside The Kingdom: Kings, Clerics, Modernists, Terrorists, and the Struggle for Saudi Arabia; Viking; Toronto: 2009; pp. 235-6.)
+(Lacey 2009, 235-6)

 10. Why did Osama Bin Laden, who had been in sync with Saudi state policy in the 1980s, turn against the Saudi government?